Updated: 03 December 2024

 If you are single and childless, and no one else depends on you, your super money will be taxed before being handed to the person you nominate to receive it — assuming you nominated someone prior to your death to get the money.

-If you’ve got hundreds of thousands of dollars in your retirement savings and die, that money will be taxed up to 32 per cent before the remaining portion is transferred to your nominated beneficiaries.
+If you’ve got retirement savings in your super fund when you die, that money will be taxed up to 32 per cent before the remaining portion is transferred to your nominated beneficiaries.

 Conversely, married people, those in a de facto arrangement and those with dependent children don’t face the same tax consequence in the event of their death.